 Working with faculty

-When pursuing a Germanic Studies B.A. degree, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing a degree in Germanic Studies, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, assignments, the content of readings, and how the course helps you work toward your goals.

 Campus resources that can enhance your independent study and research interests include: